tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 I had met her family and been to her house, they all seemed friendly enough.
 I had been in her room briefly but only once or twice.
 She had some posters and books but not much else.
 A few porcelain dolls she called her 'friends' (*which I admit is kind of funny now*) and a vanity table where she would do her make up.

-There was a TV she liked that we watched together once, I didn't really follow the plot.
+There was a TV show she liked that we watched together once, I didn't really follow the plot.
 I was too distracted by her.
 I kept glancing over and it seemed like she was enjoying it but her expression was kind of... idk, like monotone or something.

 She just kept smiling at the screen with glassy eyes.

-Afterwards I asked her what she liked about the show and she only said...
+Afterwards I asked her what she liked about the show and all she said was...

 "I don't know, they're... they're all so nice.
 I just like it." her voice trailed off.

-We went roller skating a few times .
+We went roller skating a few times.
 We didn't talk much then either.
 I was infatuated with her though.
 Did I mention she was beautiful?
 She was like really really pretty.

 I think she enjoyed it.
 I remember looking at her when we were out and she sort of had this vacant expression; at that time I figured she was enjoying herself.